mbendebel/CS207MiniWeatherStation/README.md

-# Repository Title [v1]
+# Arduino-Based Mini Weather Station [v1]

-This repository will display how to make an 8-button game controller on the Arduino for Assignment #4 in CS207: Building Interactive Gadgets (Winter 2020).

-The game controller's input, built based on the Arduino, will controlled by pushbutton switches.
-Once the buttons are pressed, it will send commands to the computer via serial.
+This repository is intended for the CS207 - Winter 2020 Final Project.
+This repository will display how to make your own Arduino-Based Mini Weather Station.
+The mini weather station will read data from two main sensors (a raindrops sensor and a BME280 sensor) and output the data neatly to an LCD screen.

+Enjoy!

 Repository Contents